ikding/pycon_2018/README.md

 * How do we make code elegant?
 We pick the right tool for the job!
 * Magic methods
   * start and end with a double underscore (aka. dunder)
-  * you can make your objects behave like built-ins (dict, numbers, numberic operations, etc)
+  * you can make your objects behave like built-ins (dict, numbers, numeric operations, etc)
   * See example from slide deck
 * Custom iterators
   * Making classes iterable: need to implement `__iter__()` and `__next__()`